tobixen/calendar-cli/README.md

 Milestones
 ----------

-* CLI-interface for creating ical calendar events (scheduled for version 0.01)
+* CLI-interface for creating ical calendar events (working as of version 0.01)
-* CLI-interface for creating ical calendar events (scheduled for version 0.03)
+* Push calendar item into CalDAV server
 * Config file with CalDAV connection details
 * CalDAV login
-* Push calendar item into CalDAV server
+* CLI-interface for creating ical todo events
 * Push todo item into CalDAV server

 Status
 ------

 2013-09-15: Made a repository at github and wrote up this README.
+2013-09-24: version 0.01 - supports creating an ical-file based on command line parameters